hally166/PPMSBatchScripts/README.md

+These are scripts to automate the use of [PPMS](http://stratocore.com/) using Python.

-You will also need to install the [requests](http://docs.python-requests.org/en/master/) package into python.  use `pip install 'requests'`
+You need to install the [requests](http://docs.python-requests.org/en/master/) package into python.  use `pip install 'requests'`

 ## Batch Booking